The 16 ‘Office’ Personality Types Every Workplace Leader Encounters

 How to Work With Them: Appeal to their sense of fun.
 Talk to them about their latest vacation or tell them a joke before getting down to business.

 16. The Entrepreneur (ESTP)

-How to Spot Them: Entrepreneurs are true innovators and risk-takers.
+How to Spot Them: Entrepreneur personality types are true innovators and risk-takers.
 They will plunge headfirst into a promising new opportunity, sometimes without thinking through the consequences.
 They thrive in social settings and love learning new things but often feel stifled in corporate environments.
 They believe rules were made to be broken and won’t hesitate to speak out or rebel.

-How to Work With Them: Get them excited about what your company is doing that’s on the cutting edge, whether it’s a new product or workplace technology to make their jobs easier.
+How to Work With Them: Get them excited about what your company is doing that’s on the cutting edge, whether it’s a new product or workplace technology that makes their jobs easier.

 Making Sense of Many Workplace Personality Types